emma-code187/blogprojects/README.md

 # blogprojects
-A  Web App built using django and bootstrap
+A  Web app built using django and bootstrap